bart-kus/rhcsa-9/Users and Groups.md

 Use ``vigr`` to change the **/etc/groups** file.

+## change the user suplementary group:

+Change the User’s GID: Once the group with GID 1245 exists, you can change the user's primary group to that GID:

+sudo usermod -g 1245 username

+if user is assignet to more that one gorup but you want to change the suplementary group you need to check ``id`` of the user and find the number of lets say third gropup ``groups=1246(kilos)``

 ## SUDO

 To have sudo rights the user needs to be a part of the wheel group.